Tax Relief Services We Offer

 Innocent Spouse Relief is available when inappropriate actions of one spouse creates a tax obligation for the other spouse and the taxpayer’s file a joint return.
 When you file a joint return both parties are liable.
 If a spouse was unaware of the actions of their partner they can qualify for Innocent Spouse relief if:

-- You had no reason to know about the tax debt
+- You had no reason to know about the tax issue

-- You can show that given the circumstances and details, it would be unfair to expect you to pay the debt
+- You can show that given the circumstances and details, it would be unfair to expect you to pay it

 - Your request must be within two years of IRS collection efforts